Skip to main content

 • Includes an insurable interest as an individual or as a substantial beneficial interest holder (10 percent or more) in another person who has an insurable interest in any crop or livestock; and

-• Excludes crop years when the BFR was under the age of 18, enrolled in post-secondary studies (not to exceed 5 crop years) or on active duty in the U.S. military.
+• Excludes crop years when the BFR was under the age of 18, enrolled in post-secondary studies (not to exceed 10 crop years), or on active duty in the U.S. military.

-A VFR is an individual who has served on active duty in the United States Armed Forces, including Air Force, Army, Coast Guard, Marine Corps, Navy, and Space Force, and their reserve components, was discharged or released under conditions other than dishonorable, and qualifies under any of the following:
+A VFR is an individual who has served on active duty in the United States Armed Forces, including Air Force, Army, Coast Guard, Marine Corps, Navy, or Space Force, and their reserve components, was discharged or released under conditions other than dishonorable, and qualifies under any of the following:

 • Has not operated a farm or ranch;